martinbuberl/VersionTasks/README.md

 &lt;/Target&gt;
 --&gt;</code></pre>

 4. Edit this section to the below code.
+Note that we added the import `VersionTasks.targets`, uncommented the `BeforeBuild` target and added the `HgVersionFile` task to be executed before the build.
 Some of the paths might be a bit different for you based on your project's structure :

 <pre><code>&lt;Import Project="..\..\packages\VersionTasks.*\tools\VersionTasks.targets" /&gt;
 &lt;Target Name="BeforeBuild"&gt;